Paul Wittek

-Paul Wittek (11 January 1894, Baden bei Wien — 13 June 1978, Eastcote, Middlesex) was an Austrian Orientalist and historian.
+Paul Wittek (11 January 1894 – 13 June 1978) was an Austrian Orientalist and historian.
 His 1938 thesis on the rise of the Ottoman Empire, known as the ghazi thesis, argues that the driving force behind Ottoman state-building was the expansion of Islam.
 Until the 1980s, his theory was the most influential and dominant explanation of the formation of the Ottoman Empire.

 Biography

 Wittek was conscripted at the outbreak of World War I as a reserve officer to an Austro-Hungarian artillery regiment.
 In October 1914, he suffered a head wound in Galicia and was taken to Vienna to recover.
 Subsequently, he served first on the Isonzo Front and in 1917 was drafted as a military adviser to the Ottoman Empire, where he was stationed in Istanbul and Syria until the war ended.
 During this time Wittek learned Ottoman Turkish and acquired the patronage of Johannes Heinrich Mordtmann, the former German consul in Istanbul.
 Once the war ended, Wittek returned to Vienna and resumed his studies in ancient history, which he had already begun before the war.
 In 1920 he obtained his doctorate with a thesis on early Roman social and constitutional history, after which he dedicated himself to the study of Ottoman history.

 Wittek was in Vienna during the emergence of the fledgling discipline of Ottoman studies.
 He was co-editor (with his mentor Kraelitz) and contributor to the first scholarly journal in this field, called Mitteilungen zur osmanischen Geschichte (Notes on Ottoman History), of which two volumes appeared between 1921 and 1926.
 For his livelihood Wittek worked as a journalist for the conservative literary and political fortnightly Österreichische Rundschau.
-After it ceased publication 1924, he moved back to Istanbul and wrote for the German-language Türkische Post, but soon became involved in the creation of the German Archaeological Institute in Istanbul, where he received an appointment by 1928.
+After it ceased publication in 1924, he moved back to Istanbul and wrote for the German-language Türkische Post, but soon became involved in the creation of the German Archaeological Institute in Istanbul, where he received an appointment through the German Foreign Office by late 1926, initially as an Assistant in Turkology.
+By 1929 Wittek was a specialist (Referent) and worked closely with the Director Martin Schede to establish a research programme spanning Classical and Christian antiquities as well as Turkish art in collaboration with German Byzantinists and Orientalists, among them Hellmut Ritter as the representative of the German Oriental Society in Istanbul, Paul Kahle and Hans Lietzmann.
 Wittek's activities included study tours to collect material on early Ottoman epigraphy.
 He also examined beylik-period architecture and collaborated with Friedrich Sarre and Karl Wulzinger on a monograph of late medieval Miletus under Islamic rule.
 In Istanbul, he met and befriended the Russian Orientalist Vasilij Bartolʹd.
 He claimed a part in the collective effort of Turkish historians to put a halt to the sale of Ottoman treasury archives to Bulgaria as scrap paper by İsmet İnönü's government in 1931.